 Bob: It’s always good to be here.

-Jim: It’s always good.
-Yeah.
-It’s good to have you here, honestly.
-And I’m so appreciative of the- the work that you do to strengthen marriages through the efforts here at Focus.
-You guys, both – your kind of the kingpins of that effort and I’m grateful to both of you.
+Jim: Yeah, it’s good to have you here, honestly.
+And- and I’m so appreciative of the- the work that you do to strengthen marriages, uh, through the efforts here at Focus.
+You guys both, you’re kind of the- the kingpins of that effort and I’m grateful to both of you.
 So, thank you.
-I mean, hundreds, if not thousands of couples have been saved – their marriages saved, because of the work you’ve done and the Holy Spirit working through you.
-So, I can’t, uh, you know, say thank you enough for that sacrifice and what you do for this ministry and for the Lord, more importantly.
+I mean, hundreds, if not thousands, of couples have been saved, their marriages saved, because of the work you’ve done and the Holy Spirit working through you.
+So, I can’t, uh, you know, say thank you enough for that sacrifice and what you do for this ministry and for the lord, more importantly.
 So, it is great.
 Um, let’s pick up with a little recap from last time.
 We covered, I think, four of the lies.
-Why don’t you take two each and, Greg, we’ll start with you.
+Uh, why don’t you take two each and, Greg, we’ll start with you.

-Greg: Yeah.
-So, the first lie that we talked about last time is all about the pursuit of happiness.
-So, the lie is that the goal, the end in mind for a marriage, is to feel happy.
-Like watch any program to where you see parents saying, “Hey, you know, what I really want for my kids is for them to be…”
+Dr. Smalley: Yeah.
+So, f- the first lie that we talked about last time is all about the pursuit of happiness.
+So, the lie is that the goal, the end in mind for our marriage, is to feel happy.
+Like, watch any program to where you see parents saying, “Hey, you know what I really want for my kids is for them to be-”

-Greg: Happy.
-And it drives me crazy.
+Dr. Smalley: And it drives me crazy.
 And I think that’s a part of where we buy into this lie.
-When I hear that, I scream out to my kids, “No. I do not want you to be happy.
+When- when I hear that, I scream out to my kids, “No, I do not want you to be happy.
 I want you guys to grow.”
-And that’s a big part of what we’re trying to help couples to do, is to move away from the pursuit of happiness to more the pursuit of- of growing.
-How- how…
+And that’s a big part of what we’re trying to help couples to do, is to move away from the pursuit of happiness to more, the pursuit of- of growing.
+How- how-

 Jim: What’s number two?